boyair/Icy_tower/README.md

 this game is free to use and modify to your liking with no licensing or limitations.
+# regular installation
+go to Releases and download the correct build for your os. than extract it and launch the executable in the folder Icy_tower.
+## warning:
+Do not change file names and relative locations.
+*replacing a texture with a different file with the same name is possible :)*

 # installation from source
 ## required dependancies for linux: